linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 	keyboard, follow the [Qubes instructions for USB keyboards](https://www.qubes-os.org/doc/usb-qubes/#usb-keyboards).
 * *For PureOS*: The default installation works.

-Default Boot and Disk Unlock
+Default Boot and TPM Disk Unlock Key passphrase
 ===

 If you want to set a default option so that you don't have to choose at every